 Jury selection begins for marathon suspect friend

-BOSTON (AP) — Jury selection began Monday in the obstruction trial of a friend of Boston Marathon bombing suspect Dzhokhar Tsarnaev.
+BOSTON (AP) — Jury selection has begun in the trial of a friend of Boston Marathon bombing suspect Dzhokhar Tsarnaev.

-Azamat Tazhayakov, 20, is accused of removing items from Tsarnaev’s dorm room at the University of Massachusetts-Dartmouth several days after last year’s deadly attack.
+Azamat Tazhayakov is accused of removing items from Tsarnaev’s dorm room at the University of Massachusetts-Dartmouth several days after last year’s attack.

 Three people were killed and more than 260 were injured when two pressure cooker bombs exploded near the marathon’s finish line.

-Prosecutors say Tazhayakov and another friend, Dias Kadyrbayev, took Tsarnaev’s backpack containing fireworks after seeing Tsarnaev’s photograph on the news and realizing he was a suspect.
+Prosecutors say Tazhayakov and another friend took Tsarnaev’s backpack containing fireworks after seeing Tsarnaev’s photograph on the news and realizing he was a suspect.
 The items were later recovered in a landfill.